Dressing for All-Night Winter Stargazing

 7: Hat, scarf (or Turtle Fur), and boots.
 Boots should be loose fitting and designed for snow, winter weather, and water proof / resistant.
 If your boots have a thin sole, this could result in cold feet as you will be standing on concrete and frozen ground.
 Thin fashionable boots will look hot, but will keep your feet cold.

 Start with nothing on, that's right, get naked!
 Socks come first.
 Some good pointers with feet.
 First, keep toe nails nice and trimmed.
 Long toe nails will result in cold toes.
 Secondly, many people have feet prone to sweating.
 It is not weird, it's actually more normal than not!
 If this is you, sweaty feet will equal cold feet.
-Before putting on your socks, spray your feet with an antiperspirant deodorant and let it dry on your feet before putting on your socks.
+Before putting on your socks, spray your feet with an antiperspirant deodorant.
+If you don't have a spray, you can lightly apply a roll-on or stick to your hands, and then using your hands, rub the antiperspirant into your feet.
+Let the deodorant dry on your feet before putting on your socks.
 This will keep your feet dry.
 Be sure to pull your socks on over your calves to just below the knee.

 Next is long johns pants.
 Pull on your long johns over your socks and up around your waist.
 The long johns should overlap your socks.
 Remember, long johns are underwear, so if you're wearing any underwear under the long johns, you are being a bit redundant.
 This is fine as long as it isn't a cause for constriction.
 Now put on your thermal under shirt / t-shirt.
 The shirt should overlap your long johns.
 If your into wearing a bra, do it, just nothing too tight.
 Now your first layer of clothing is complete.